About us

 Director

-Antony worked for Wessex Archaeology for almost 16 years, initially as a Project Manager and then as Head of Coastal and Marine, building one of the most capable specialist teams in this sector anywhere in the world.
-During this time Antony was involved in a very wide range of marine archaeological projects, including major development-led schemes, strategic research into methods and applications, and projects designed to broaden engagement with industry, schools and the general public.
+Antony worked for Wessex Archaeology for almost 16 years, initially as a Project Manager and then as Head of Coastal and Marine.
+During this time Antony was involved in a very wide range of projects, including major development-led schemes, strategic research into methods and applications, and initiatives designed to broaden engagement with industry, schools and the wider public.
+Antony established Fjordr with Emma Firth in January 2012.
+Since November 2021, Antony has been employed by Historic England as Head of Marine and Coastal Heritage, but he continues to work for Fjordr part time.

-As well as authoring numerous reports, Antony has continued to publish extensively across a range of topics relating to marine archaeology.
+As well as authoring numerous reports, Antony has continued to publish extensively across a range of topics relating to the heritage of marine, coastal and inland waters.

 Emma Firth, BA(Hons), MSc, MCIfA